KeirSweeney/GridChallenge/README.md

 __Please note that I do not recomend you download the Debug zip directly.
 Windows will protect you from opening it and generally opening unknown `.exe`'s can be dangerous.
-I have hosted this in the case the application won't build on your machine.__
+I have hosted this in case the application won't build on your machine.__

 # Author